Vertexvis/vertex-cli/README.md

 ## `vertex stream-keys:create`

-Generate a stream-key for a scene.
+Create a stream key for a scene.

 ```
 USAGE